Beautiful Boys

 Beatle biographer John Blaney also sees this song as a companion to "Woman" stating that "Ono's analysis of her relationship with Lennon was insightful and honest.
 It flattered and encouraged, expressing everything that a loving wife would wish for her husband."
 Urish and Bielen contrast this song, which challenges people "to accept that a well-lived life will have heartbreak and danger" with Lennon's songs on the album whose themes are reassurance and acceptance.
-Music journalist Charles Shaar Murray similarly stated that Ono's verse about Lennon showed that "her love an admiration for her husband are considerably more clear-eyed than his for her; he writes about her as an omnipotent, benevolent, life-giving Natural Force; she writes about him as a gifted human who is still a child."
+Music journalist Charles Shaar Murray similarly stated that Ono's verse about Lennon showed that "her love and admiration for her husband are considerably more clear-eyed than his for her; he writes about her as an omnipotent, benevolent, life-giving Natural Force; she writes about him as a gifted human who is still a child."
 Rogan feels that the verse about Lennon reveals an interesting aspect of his psychology with the line "You got all you can carry/And still feel somehow empty."
 Ono biographer Jerry Hopkins sees the first two verses as illustrating that Sean and John are much alike despite Sean being 4 years old when the song was written while John was 39.
-Tom Sowa of The Spokesman-Review described the song as a "tender, melancholic comment with a light musical touch."
+Tom Sowa of The Spokesman-Review described the song as a "tender, melancholic comment with a light musical touch".
 Orlando Sentinel critic Noel Holston regarded "Beautiful Boys" as the most beautiful song on the entire album.
 New Musical Express critics Roy Carr and Tony Tyler describe "Beautiful Boys" as "an eerie lament which is not so much a gloomy feminist assessment as an instinctive matriarch's perception of 'Man-as-child.'"

 In an interview with Playboy Ono said of the song that:

 It is a message to men.
 John and Sean inspired me, but the third verse is about all the beautiful boys of the world.
 That's sort of like the extension of the idea.
 I had relationships with men, but it was always "You know where the door is."
 I didn't really trouble to find out what their needs were, what their pains were.
 With John, that changed.
 He found out my pain, and I had to find out his pain...The world consists of men and women—there is no denying that.
 It is important men and women recognize each other and work with each other.
 It's really a message to men—reaching out to men to understand.